 The Climate Governance Series seeks to offer a standardised and replicable approach to assessing a government’s ability and readiness to achieve the required transformation, highlighting positive developments and areas for improvement.

 Notwithstanding the desire for standardisation, our framework is a living document and we occasionally revise the number or make-up of our indicators.
 For complete details, see our methodology page.

 In 2019, we analysed Argentina, Australia, Indonesia, Kenya, the Philippines and South Africa.
 In 2020, we updated our analysis of Kenya and South Africa, and added Ethiopia to the Series.
 In 2021, we updated our analysis of Indonesia and added Ghana to the Series.
 We will be adding more countries to the Governance Series in 2022.
-Our first four assessments, for Brazil, Nigeria, Egypt, Rwanda, and Senegal (en français).
+Our first five assessments, for Brazil, Nigeria, Egypt, Rwanda, and Senegal (en français).
 In 2023, we added Colombia to the Series.